adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 end
 ```

-If you found it challenging to follow the code in this lesson, you can see the completed code using `git checkout saving-data-done` or by cloning it into another folder using `git clone https://github.com/adopt-liveview/first-crud.git --branch saving-data-done`.
+If you had any issues you can see the final code for this lesson using `git checkout saving-data-done` or by cloning it into another folder using `git clone https://github.com/adopt-liveview/first-crud.git --branch saving-data-done`.

-## In short!
+## Recap!

 - Ecto uses the Repository design pattern to interact with databases.
-- Whenever we need to use the database, we'll use a function from the `Repo` module.
+- Whenever we need to use the database we'll use a function from the `Repo` module.
 - Ecto uses the schema migrations design pattern to modify the database structure.
-- To create a migration, you need to run `mix ecto.gen.migration migration_name` in the terminal.
+- To create a migration you need to run `mix ecto.gen.migration migration_name` in the terminal.
-- To apply pending migrations, you should run `mix ecto.migrate` in the terminal.
+- To apply pending migrations you should run `mix ecto.migrate` in the terminal.
-- To rollback the last applied migrations, you can run `mix ecto.rollback` in the terminal.
+- To rollback the lastest applied migrations you can run `mix ecto.rollback` in the terminal.
-- A schema with `embedded_schema do` doesn't interact with the database, but `schema "table_name" do` is all you need to instruct Ecto how to interact with this table.
+- A schema with `embedded_schema do` doesn't interact with the database but `schema "table_name" do` is all you need to instruct Ecto how to interact with that table.
-- In Phoenix projects, we concentrate functions related to a specific domain in a context module, following inspiration from [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
+- In Phoenix projects we concentrate functions related to a specific domain in a context module, following inspiration from [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
-- In our current project, we focus our product management domain in the `SuperStore.Catalog` context.
+- In our current project we focused our product management domain in the `SuperStore.Catalog` context.
 - You can use `iex -S mix` to enter Interactive Elixir mode and test all functions in your project.
-- Once your context and schema are well-designed, adding functions to your LiveView becomes trivial.
+- When your context and schema are well-designed, adding functions to your LiveView becomes trivial.